harmanen/react-merge-board/README.md

 # React merge board

-Proof of concept demo for the board of merge-type games.
+Proof of concept demo of an editing tool for games with interactable items on a board.
 Deployed using GitHub actions.

 https://harmanen.github.io/react-merge-board/